noodlebreak/expressfriends/README.md

     * `createdb <dbname>`
     * Add above created db's connection params in `.env` file, with proper
       values for db-host, db-user, and password
-    * Run `npx sequelize db:migrate` to create tables.
-    * Run `npx sequelize db:seed:all` to install sample fixture data, so that the table is somewhat populated for you to see some results in the APIs.
+    * Run `npm run initdb` to create tables, and install sample fixture data, so that the table is somewhat populated for you to see some results in the APIs.

 + You can run the server in two modes:
     1. Auto-reload mode: In case you need to make changes and see them without manually restarting the server: